What to do after a car accident that's not your fault

 The driver who crashes into your car is responsible for reporting the accident to his or her car insurance company.
 However, make sure you contact their insurer as well.
 Motorists who cause accidents are often reluctant to report them.

 This way, you'll have evidence gathered at the scene to bolster your position on the cause of the accident.
 Check to see if your car insurance company has a mobile app that can help you document the accident while at the scene.
-Many auto insurers have apps that come with an accident checklist and tell you how to best gather information so you can make a claim with it or the other party’s insurer.
+Some of the best car insurance companies have apps that come with an accident checklist and tell you how to best gather information so you can make a claim with it or the other party’s insurer.

 In addition, the National Association of Insurance Commissioners’ free smartphone WreckCheck App can help you collect and exchange the right information.